 - Keep the Meatballs Warm in the Slow Cooker.
 Once the meatballs are made, you can transfer them to a slow cooker to keep warm.
 This is a great option for parties and to free up stove space.
 I’ve owned this 6-quart programmable slow cooker for years and absolutely love it.

-Whether you serve them as a holiday appetizer, game-day bite, or main course with a side of couscous or rice, these apple cranberry turkey meatballs are sweet and sassy satisfaction guaranteed.
+Whether you serve them as a holiday appetizer, game-day bite, or main course with a side of Healthy Sweet Potato Casserole or Crockpot Green Bean Casserole, these apple cranberry turkey meatballs are sweet and sassy satisfaction guaranteed.

 For the Meatballs: